awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interact-with-client-devices-in-components.md

 The MQTT bridge component consumes a list of topic mappings that each specify a message source and a message destination\.
 To communicate with client devices, deploy the MQTT bridge component, and specify each source and destination topic in the component configuration\.

 <a name="create-mqtt-bridge-deployment-info"></a>To deploy the MQTT bridge component to a core device or group of core devices, [create a deployment](create-deployments.md) that includes the `aws.greengrass.clientdevices.mqtt.Bridge` component\.
-Specify the topic mappings, `mqttTopicMapping` in the MQTT bridge component configuration in the deployment\.
+Specify the topic mappings, `mqttTopicMapping`, in the MQTT bridge component configuration in the deployment\.

 The following example defines a deployment that configures the MQTT bridge component to relay the `clients/MyClientDevice1/hello/world` topic from client devices to local publish/subscribe broker\.
 The `merge` configuration update requires a serialized JSON object\.
 For more information, see [Update component configurations](update-component-configurations.md)\.